 - ANU College ANU College of Arts and Social Sciences

 - Areas of interest Visual Arts, Creative Arts, Design

 - Mode of delivery In Person

 This course extends fundamental knowledge of introductory woodworking skills introducing a range of methods to bend timber to create individual curved elements.
-Across all topics, a range of methods for creating curves from solid sections and laminating are surveyed, as well as techniques for joinery in curved work.
-The range of demonstrated methods depends on the topic, and alternates between solid timber methods using steam and green wood, and repurposing approaches including salvage and upholstering methods.
+A range of methods for creating curves from solid sections and laminating are surveyed, as well as techniques for joinery in curved work.
 Students will work both during and outside of class to create a series of speculative and resolved objects.
 The course is taught by a combination of readings, lectures, discussions, demonstrations, and supervised practice that exposes students to a combination of technology, theory, history, and design and making processes.
 Workplace health and safety instruction is an integral part of this course.

-- Apply knowledge of the historical, cultural and theoretical contexts, and contemporary practices in appropriating techniques or methods to individual projects;
+- apply knowledge of the historical, cultural and theoretical contexts, and contemporary practices in appropriating techniques or methods to individual projects; and